-The client must return a Completion to the CC interface of the Integrated Block for every Non-Posted request it receives from the completer request interface.
+The client must return a Completion to the CC interface of the core for every Non-Posted request it receives from the completer request interface.
 When the request completes with no errors, the client must return a Completion with Successful Completion (SC) status.
 Such a Completion might or might not contain a payload, depending on the type of request.
 Furthermore, the data associated with the request can be broken up into multiple Split Completions when the size of the data block exceeds the maximum payload size configured.
-Client logic is responsible for splitting the data block into multiple Split Completion over the completer completion interface as a separate AXI4-Stream packet, with its own 12-byte descriptor.
+Client logic is responsible for splitting the data block into multiple Split Completions when needed.
+The client must transfer each Split Completion over the completer completion interface as a separate AXI4-Stream packet, with its own 12-byte descriptor.